 To alleviate parking shortages at Silicon Valley's airport, San Jose Mineta International Airport elected to pursue a three-phase transformation of its long-term economy lot that will ultimately provide up to 6,000 additional stalls.
 The Hensel Phelps | Watry Design team was selected to deliver Phase 1 of the project.

 Economy Lot 1 was ultimately selected as the site for the new 5 level parking structure due to demand for long-term parking that regularly reached capacity during the summer months.
-Utilizing the experience and trust earned from the under budget/ahead of schedule delivery of the ConRAC and Public Parking Structure across from Terminal B, the design-build team implemented a milti-facet approach to meet an aggressive schedule with minimal impact to existing parking.
+Utilizing the experience and trust earned from the under budget and ahead of schedule delivery of the ConRAC and Public Parking Structure across from Terminal B, the progressive design-build team worked closely with stakeholders to meet an aggressive schedule with minimal impact to existing parking.

 - Contractor: Hensel Phelps

 - Levels: 5

 - Total Sq Ft: 341,600

 - Total Project Cost: $40,000,000